FunMetJoel/Programming-2IP90-Game/backlog.md

 ## Structural generation of the obstacles
 1. [X] After the launch of the game, obstacles are generated in the game field.
 These are barriers, impenetrable by any game entity.
 Each time there should be a different setting of them.
-2. [ ] There is a fixed number and shape of obstacles that always appear in the level.
-3. [ ] If there is time, some special tiles with special properties should be created
+2. [ ] If there is time, some special tiles with special properties should be created

 ## Generating the fuel canisters
 1. [X] After the game launches, there should be constantly generated fuel canisters in the game field in random tiles, which upon collection by the player extend the player's life length.